kartonfarkas/api_docs/source/suite/emails/email_create.rst

 .. note::

-   For filter and contact list, at least one property must be sent and it must not be 0 (zero).
+   For filter and contactlist, at least one property must be sent and it must not be 0 (zero).
    If both are sent, only one must be different from 0 (zero).

 .. list-table:: **Optional Parameters**